dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 - If the original population distribution is normally distributed, then the sampling distribution will also be a normal distribution with sample mean equals $\mu$ and standard error equals $\frac{\sigma}{\sqrt{n}}$ *i.e.* $\bar{X} \sim \mathcal{N}(\mu,\frac{\sigma^{2}}{n})$

-- If the original population distribution is not normally distributed, the sampling distribution might approach the normal distribution due to the central limit theorem.
-The condition is the sample size $n\geq30$.
+- If the original population distribution is not normally distributed, the sampling distribution might approach the normal distribution due to the central limit theorem but the sample size needs to be large enough for the normal approximation to be reasonable.
+In practice, the sample size needs to be $n\geq30$.

 We can standardize the sampling distribution of the sample mean as follows:-